DYSFUNCTIONAL FAMILIES: RECOGNIZING AND OVERCOMING THEIR EFFECTS

 Group and individual counseling for K-State students, referral information.

 Self-help support group for family members of alcoholics.

 Self-help support group for those who have grown up in dysfunctional families.

 For meeting times, places, dates, and contact numbers for self-help groups, check the directory of organizations in the Sunday edition of the Manhattan Mercury or check your local telephone directory/yellow-pages for listings of contacts.

 Check our LINKS page for other possible information sites

 Vannicelli, M. (1989).
 Group psychotherapy with adult children of alcoholics: treatment techniques and countertransference.
 New York: Guilford Press.

-This help yourself originially written and developed in 1993 by Sheryl A. Benton, Ph.D., Counseling Services; updated/modified for the internet in 1997 by Dorinda J. Lambert, Ph.D..
+This help yourself originally written and developed in 1993 by Sheryl A. Benton, Ph.D., Counseling Services; updated/modified for the Internet in 1997 by Dorinda J. Lambert, Ph.D..